Past Shows: Seriously Entertaining

 OCTOBER 2019: INTO THE SILENCE

-In October, House of SpeakEasy dove “Into the Silence” to explore stories both personal and universal in nature.
+October saw speakers use their voices to dive into Seriously Entertaining’s theme, “Into the Silence,” at Joe’s Pub.
 The evening’s program featured the groundbreaking author of a new superhero series Kwanza Osajyefo, who talked about how, after years of working in the comics industry, he learned to tell the story no one else was telling; award-winning novelist Roxana Robinson dove into the silence of her family history, asking how could decent people have been complicit in slavery; former President of the ACLU Nadine Strossen shared her family’s immigration story, and how it sparked her own crusade against censorship and hate; astrobiologist and Scientific American writer Caleb Scharf looked back in time to the British countryside when he first looked up to the stars in search of answers about the universe.

 View photos from the show.